dbos-inc/durable-execution-benchmark/temporal-application/README.md

 # Reference Application

-This is a reference implementation of the document indexing application with no durable execution.
+This is a implementation of the document indexing application using Temporal for durable execution.

 Required environment variables: